shaisachs/the-check/README.md

-# The Check (Revised and Expanded Draft)
+# The Check

-*(Full expanded draft with added texture, detail, and scene depth.
-Tone preserved: whimsical, observant, lightly magical.)*

----

-## Part I — Introduction

-### 1. Opening image: the check with a suggestion
+## 1.

-The man had only stopped at Frankie’s Diner because the highway spat him out at the wrong exit.
-His phone, unhelpfully optimistic, insisted he could “re-route” in forty-seven minutes, which felt less like a solution and more like a polite shrug.
-So he pulled off at the first place promising bathrooms and warm food.
+The man had only stopped at the diner because the highway spat him out at the wrong exit.
+He was traveling alone - midwestern plates, rental-car crumbs, an itinerary that looked self-imposed.
+The sort of person who orders the day’s special without asking what it is.

-The diner looked like it had materialized from a postcard someone forgot to send: silver siding, neon letters whose hum was just soft enough to register as company rather than noise, and a laminated sign taped crookedly to the door advertising “Seasonal Pie!” without specifying which season.

-Inside, warmth settled around him like a jacket he didn’t know he needed.
-Vinyl booths the color of faded strawberry candy lined the walls.
-The air carried the aroma of butter, coffee, and something sweet he couldn’t identify—maybe nostalgia, maybe sugar.

-He slid into a booth, set his jacket beside him, and ordered the daily special without asking what it was.
-His coffee arrived almost instantly, steaming and slightly overfull, leaving a ring on the saucer that seemed intentional, like the diner was marking him as present.

-When Frankie placed the check down, he reached automatically for his wallet—until something at the bottom of the slip caught his eye.
+Now he sat in his vinyl booth, jacket folded beside him, coffee cooling.
+When Frankie dropped the check, he glanced at the total, reached for his wallet - then paused.

-Beneath the usual lines, after TAX and TOTAL and the small apology about a three-percent card surcharge, an extra message appeared:
+At the bottom of the receipt, beneath TAX and TOTAL and the small apology about a three-percent card surcharge, there was a final line he had never seen on a diner slip in his life:

 **Suggested Match: LENORA — Wednesdays, apple pie.
 Try the counter seats.**

-He stared at it long enough for the steam from his coffee to fog the edge of the paper.

-He turned it over.
-Blank.
-He held it up to the light.
-No watermarks, no gimmick, no fine print revealing a marketing ploy.
-The message simply *was*, sitting there like a whisper that had chosen paper as its method.

-He blinked several times, then performed the subtle Midwestern eyebrow maneuver reserved for moments of mild alarm or unexpected earnestness.

-Looking around, he expected to see at least one other person reacting to their own mysterious suggestion.
-But the teenager at the counter was too engrossed in a milkshake to care about cosmic nudges.
-Two construction workers debated the superiority of different screw types with theological seriousness.
-A woman with a laptop typed with the serene intensity of someone who had made peace with deadlines.

-He lifted his receipt again.
+He blinked.
+Read it again.

+Raised an eyebrow, the polite midwestern kind that signaled both curiosity and a desire not to make a fuss.

+He turned the paper over.
+The back was blank.

+He looked around to see if anyone else had been slipped a cryptic fortune-cookie message disguised as a bill.
+Everyone else seemed unconcerned.
+A teenager slurped a milkshake.
+A pair of construction workers argued amiably about screws.
+A woman with a laptop typed with collected calm.

+The man looked back at the receipt:

 **LENORA — Wednesdays.**

 He didn’t know a Lenora.
-He wasn’t from the area.
-He wasn’t even *usually* in this time zone.
+He wasn’t even usually in the state.

-Frankie wandered back with the card machine, wiping her hands on her apron in tidy, efficient strokes.
+When Frankie returned with the card machine, he held up the slip between two fingers.

-“Uh,” he said, holding up the slip, “is this… for me?”
+“Uh,” he said, “is this... for me?”

-Frankie nodded without looking.
+She didn’t even glance at it.
 “Yep.”

-“What does it mean?”

-“Just a suggestion,” she said, as though clarifying that his fries came with ketchup.

-Before he could ask more, she drifted away to top off someone’s coffee.

-The man studied the printer behind the counter.
-It sat innocently enough—tan plastic, a little scuffed, humming faintly like it was thinking through a problem.
-A moment later it whirred, the sound oddly deliberate, a mechanical throat-clearing.

-He began noticing other receipts now that his attention had been tuned to the right frequency.
+“And - what is it?”

+“Just a suggestion,” she said, in the same tone one might use to identify a side salad.
+“If you want it.”

+He didn’t know whether to laugh or to run.

+Frankie, meanwhile, was already moving toward the next table, coffee pot in hand.

+When she circled back, wiping her hands on her apron, the man gestured her over with the sheepish gravity of someone about to ask something he feared might be obvious to everyone else.

+“So,” he said, “this match thing.
+Is it...
+I don’t know... some loyalty program?”

+Frankie snorted, a tiny, private sound.
+“No. It’s Augusta’s project.”

+“Augusta?”

+“My cousin.”
+A beat.
+“Visiting for a bit.
+Very thorough.”

+// todo: fix this sentence
+Her voice had the steady, unbothered warmth of someone who ran a diner well and saw no reason to add embellishment.
+She looked tired in the way people look tired when they are very good at their jobs and no longer need to prove it.

+“People say it works,” she added, as though reporting on the weather.

+“So I’m being set up?”

+“Not unless you want to be.”
+She poured him more coffee without asking.
+“You can ignore it.
+Most folks do.
+Or pretend to.”

+No inclination to explain further.
+She was already pivoting to greet a regular who’d slipped in behind him.

+The man looked again at the slip of paper lying innocently beside his saucer.
+As if it had printed itself merely to pass the time.

+// todo: fix
+He noticed it only once he started looking for it.
+The little suggestions, tucked at the bottoms of other people’s checks like extra punctuation marks.

+At the counter, the teenager with the milkshake picked up her receipt, read it, and grinned.

-The teenager’s slip: **Collaborator for your pottery class.** She grinned and snapped a photo.
+“Collaborator for your pottery class.”

+She snapped a picture and sent it to someone with the speed of long practice.

+Near the window, one of the construction workers read his own line -

+“Jogging partner.”

-One construction worker read: **Jogging partner.** He groaned theatrically—“I don’t jog”—and his friend clapped him on the back with the encouraging cruelty of camaraderie.
+He groaned theatrically.
+“I don’t jog,” he protested to no one in particular.
+The other worker clapped him on the back and said, “That’s why it’s a suggestion.”

-The woman with the laptop lifted her bill and laughed when she reached the last line: **Person who returns your Tupperware.** It was the soft kind of laugh people make when something sees them a little too clearly.
+At the far end, the laptop woman slid her bill under her palm:

+“Person who returns your Tupperware.”

+She blinked, once, a short laugh escaping her, like a note struck by accident.

+// todo: fix the "or resigned.."
-Nobody seemed unsettled.
-Mildly entertained, yes; surprised, occasionally.
-But there was a casual acceptance in the air, as if the diner’s quirks were just another local feature, like the temperamental stoplight on Main Street or the neighbor who left zucchini on everyone’s porch in August.
+Nobody seemed confused by any of it.
+Mildly entertained, perhaps.
+Or accustomed, the way one becomes accustomed to the hiccups of the everyday: the one stoplight that never times right, the one neighbor who leaves zucchini on everyone’s porch.

-The suggestions were peculiar—not quite predictions, not quite advice.
-They felt like the diner clearing its throat to offer an observation, nothing more.

-When he finally stood to leave, the whole space felt subtly charged—not mystical, but attentive, like an old house that had grown fond of the people passing through it.

-The receipt printer emitted a gentle, syncopated **chk-chk-chhk**, almost as though it were mulling something over.
+The suggestions were strange — too specific to be meaningless, too gentle to be intrusive.
+They hovered between the absurd and the oddly insightful, like the diner somehow knew more about its patrons than they knew about themselves.

+The man folded his slip and tucked it into his wallet.
+For later, he told himself, though he wasn’t sure what “later” meant.

+The receipt printer behind the counter whirred, sputtered, then spat out another check as though clearing its throat.
+The sound carried a faint sense of deliberation.
+Frankie didn’t touch it.
+No one had pressed a button.
+The machine worked in its own rhythm: pauses that felt contemplative, followed by little bursts of decisiveness.
+Like someone muttering to themselves while solving a crossword.

+The overhead lights hummed with a soft warmth, flickering not in the way of old fixtures but in a way that suggested attention — like they brightened half a shade whenever someone laughed, dimmed gently when a conversation turned private.
+The griddle’s low sizzle blended with the refrigerator’s steady breath, creating an odd harmony, a domestic heartbeat under the mundane noise.

+The man watched as the printer finished with a theatrical final twitch - almost a flourish - and Frankie tore the paper free.
+She set it on a couple's table without ceremony.
+Neither diner looked surprised when they read the line at the bottom.
+They nodded once, like the match was something they’d expected.

+Maybe everyone here had grown accustomed to the diner’s small murmurs of insight.
+Maybe nobody questioned where the suggestions came from because the explanation, if it existed, was less interesting than the matches.

+The man lingered by the door for a moment, listening.
+The whole place seemed to exhale, a soft release of air that wasn’t mechanical so much as communal - an organism settling back into its posture after being briefly observed.

+Outside, the highway roared indifferently.
+Here, something else was happening.
+Something quiet.
+Something that behaved as though checks had a pulse.

-He stepped out into the light, the slip tucked carefully into his wallet.
-The message about Lenora repeated in his mind, not insistently, but with the quiet persistence of a tune you hum without meaning to.
+He stepped into the sunlight, receipt tucked securely in his wallet, the line about **LENORA — Wednesdays** repeating in the back of his mind like a tune he hadn’t meant to memorize.

-## Part II — Development

-### 5. Augusta arrives to help Frankie “clean up”
+# 2.

-The diner was closed for the afternoon—an event rare enough that locals might have taken pictures if they’d passed by.
-The handwritten sign on the door, *BE BACK TOMORROW — PROBABLY*, fluttered whenever a car whooshed past on the highway.
+It was some time ago that the diner closed for an afternoon -  an event rare enough that locals might have taken pictures if they’d passed by.
+But they knew better than that.
+The handwritten sign on the door, *BE BACK TOMORROW — PROBABLY*, fluttered whenever a car whooshed past.
 The windows reflected a pale winter sun, giving the whole place the appearance of napping.

 Inside, the air smelled faintly of bleach and lemon oil, as though Frankie had attempted a perfunctory cleaning before admitting defeat.
 The lights were set to half, casting long, slow shadows across the checkered floor.

 Augusta stood in the aisle like an explorer surveying ruins.
 Her hair was shoved into a bun that had clearly been negotiated rather than styled.
 She wore a sweater with sleeves pushed past her elbows and a look of delighted overwhelm.

-“I swear it wasn’t this bad when Johnny was here,” Frankie muttered as she tried to shove a dolly—laden with boxes of mysterious provenance—toward the storage room.
+“I swear it wasn’t always such a mess,” Frankie muttered as she tried to shove a dolly - laden with boxes of mysterious provenance - toward the storage room.

 Augusta smiled without teasing.
-“That’s because Johnny had a system.”
+“That’s because there was a system.”

-“That’s generous,” Frankie said, though her voice softened around his name.
+“That’s generous,” Frankie returned.

 The boxes were stacked in erratic towers, some leaning like they were tired of holding themselves up.
 A crate labeled *MYSTERY LIDS* sat atop a box labeled *EXTRA STRAWS (WHY SO MANY?)*.